 It’s becoming more popular among eco-conscious users.

 Bamboo toilet paper is much more environmentally friendly than regular toilet paper.
 It’s biodegradable, which means it’ll decompose in a landfill or compost bin in just over a year.
-And because it comes from bamboo—a renewable resource—you can feel good about using this product every day!
+And because it comes from bamboo—a renewable resource—you can feel good about using this product daily!

 It’s made of… bamboo.

 Bamboo is a plant.
-You’ve probably seen it in the wild, or perhaps on your way to school or work.
-It’s grass that grows quickly, meaning it can be harvested without damaging the environment.
-Bamboo is considered one of the most sustainable resources available to us today—one that’s been used as building material and paper for thousands of years!
+You’ve probably seen it in the wild or on your way to school or work.
+Since the grass multiplies, it is possible to harvest them without endangering the ecosystem.
+Bamboo is a sustainable resource used as building material and paper for thousands of years.

 It’s “greener” than traditional toilet paper.

 Bamboo toilet paper is biodegradable, which means that it will decompose in a landfill.
 Bamboo TP is made from renewable resources like bamboo grasses, unlike traditional toilet paper brands, which are made from trees.
 Unlike standard products, Bamboo TP can be composted in your yard or flushed down the drain.

 You can get it in recycled, plant-based, and even sugarcane versions.

 Remember: you have options!
-The bamboo versions are made from the same material as the shredded paper you’re used to—just with a different source.
-Plant-based options are made from renewable resources like corn husks, wheat straws, and hemp stems (to name a few).
+They make bamboo versions of their products from the same material as the shredded paper—just with a different source.
+They also make plant-based options from renewable resources like corn husks, wheat straws, and hemp stems (to name a few).

-Recycled toilet paper is created from post-consumer waste that’s collected from households around the country and then turned into new rolls of TP.
-Sugarcane toilet paper is also sustainable since it’s produced by a fast-growing crop that doesn’t require pesticides or fertilizer inputs to grow quickly in large quantities each year.
+Manufacturers create recycled toilet paper from post-consumer waste collected from households around the country and then turn it into new rolls of TP.
+Sugarcane toilet paper comes from a sustainable fast-growing crop that doesn’t require pesticides or fertilizer inputs to grow quickly in large quantities each year.

 Recycled toilet paper is the real deal.

 Recycled toilet paper is the real deal.
-It’s made from recycled paper and it’s free of chemicals, toxins, and dyes.
+It comes from recycled paper and is free of chemicals, toxins, and dyes.
 Plus, they don’t use bleach or chlorine to whiten the paper.
 They also don’t add fragrances or perfumes because these can irritate your skin when you use them on your rear end.